harness/developer-hub/docs/platform/authentication/single-sign-on-saml.md

 To ensure continuous and real-time synchronization of user group bindings and access controls, it is recommended to utilize the System for Cross-domain Identity Management (SCIM) protocol.
 SCIM enables real-time syncing of user additions with Harness user groups, ensuring that user permissions and access rights are consistently applied and maintained.

+For implementation details and further guidance on provisioning users with SCIM, go to [Okta SCIM](/docs/platform/role-based-access-control/provision-users-with-okta-scim), [Microsoft Entra SCIM](/docs/platform/role-based-access-control/provision-users-and-groups-using-azure-ad-scim), and [OneLogin SCIM](/docs/platform/role-based-access-control/provision-users-and-groups-with-one-login-scim).

-### SCIM integration settings
+### SCIM API integration settings

-Use the following SCIM API settings for your SAML integration.
+If you provision users and groups via SCIM API, use the following for your SAML integration.

 - **SCIM connector base URL:** `https://app.harness.io/gateway/ng/api/scim/account/<YOUR_ACCOUNT_ID`
    - Replace `YOUR_ACCOUNT_ID` with your Harness account ID.